IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 #### Step 2B - Approach Detectors

-The approach sensors require some planning based on your layout and operating style.

 Mount one TrainSpotter detector on each side of the crossing.
 The detectors should be located at the point where you want the crossing to start activating, based on your train speed and local layout conditions.

-It does not matter which detector plugs into which jack.
+The approach sensors require some planning based on your layout and operating style.
+See [Approach Detector Placement](#approach-detector-placement) for a more in-depth discussion about figuring out where to place them.

 ![](img/ckt-xing-adv-inputs.jpg)